sdispater/orator/docs/orm.rst

 Relationships
 =============

-Eloquent makes managing and working with relationships easy.
+Orator makes managing and working with relationships easy.
 It supports many types of relationships:

 * :ref:`OneToOne`
 * :ref:`OneToMany`